-It's a place to come on Friday's and think back over your week and just post about 5 favorite things from your week.
-It can be anything that tickled your fancy over the week.
-Favorite quotes, posts, happenings, scriptures, recipes, pictures, great internet finds, etc., etc. Go ahead and grab the button and make your own post.
-Be as detailed as you like, the more detail the more fun for those of us visiting.
+Post about 5 favorite things from the past week.
+It can be anything that tickled your fancy: favorite quotes, posts, happenings, scriptures, recipes, pictures, great internet finds, etc., etc. Be as detailed as you like, the more detail the more fun for those of us visiting.
 Susanne, the hostess, just asks that it be kept family friendly.
-Click here to play along with us.
+To see entries from other participants or to play along, click here.